Skip to main content

 What is Configuration Management?

-Configuration management becomes active when a configuration platform is utilized to automate, supervise, plan, and oversee manual configuration processes.
+Configuration management in DevOps becomes active when a configuration platform is utilized to automate, supervise, plan, and oversee manual configuration processes.
 This entails implementing comprehensive changes across servers, networks, storage, applications, and other managed systems.

 A crucial role of IT configuration management is establishing each system’s state.
 By coordinating these procedures through a platform, companies can guarantee uniformity across interconnected systems, increasing efficiency.
 Consequently, businesses can expand more effortlessly without additional IT management personnel.
 Companies lacking extensive resources can experience growth by adopting a DevOps Practices approach.